kovacsbelsen/Searchly---Search-Engine-Refactored/README.md

 - InvertedIndex.java- represents data structure based on the inverted index.
 It is responsible for storing a mapping of search queries and corresponding pages.

+- WebServer.java- represents a WebServer object.
+It is responsible for creating, from file,  processing and delivering web pages,  it also takes the http request,  that will trigger the search.